-- assisting the business in the identification and management of risks - ensuring that NHBC meets the requirements of financial regulators and Information Commissioners Office - managing NHBC's regulatory relationships - identifying new regulatory requirements and ensuring they are effectively implemented.
+- Assisting the business in the identification and management of risks - Ensuring that NHBC meets the requirements of financial regulators and Information Commissioners Office - Managing NHBC's regulatory relationships, and - Identifying new regulatory requirements and ensuring they are effectively implemented.

 The Compliance Function has an annual risk-based Compliance Monitoring Plan, which focusses on areas of the business that could pose the highest regulatory risk including consumer detriment.
-Findings from these compliance monitoring reviews are reported to the ERC and BRC.
+Findings from these compliance monitoring reviews are reported to the Executive Risk and Board Risk Committees.